 - Do not ride in drivers’ blind spots.

-- Leave room between yourself and parked cars to avoided being doored should someone suddenly open one directly in your path.
+- Leave room between yourself and parked cars to avoid being doored should someone suddenly open one directly in your path.

 - Do not speed.
 Leave ample time to react.